vivekmahajan380/containerizing-dotnet-core-mvc-app/README.md

 ### `[NOTE]` :

       - Dockerfile in the project is very importatnt as that is used to create the image of the application and corresponding dependencies.

-      - Image of this application can also be fetched by running below command
+      - Image of this application can also be fetched from docker hub by running below command

             `docker pull vivekmahajan380/mvc-app:1.0`